sbertix/Swiftagram/README.md

 Visit the (_auto-generated_) [Wiki](https://github.com/sbertix/Swiftagram/wiki) to learn about use cases.

 ### Authentication
-Authentication is provided through conformance to the [`Authenticator`](https://github.com/sbertix/Swiftagram/wiki/Authenticator) protocol, which, on success, returns a `Secret` containing all the cookies needed to sign a request.
+Authentication is provided through conformance to the [`Authenticator`](https://github.com/sbertix/Swiftagram/wiki/Authenticator) protocol, which, on success, returns a [`Secret`](https://github.com/sbertix/Swiftagram/wiki/Secret) containing all the cookies needed to sign a [`Request`](https://github.com/sbertix/Swiftagram/wiki/Request).

 The library comes with a concrete implementation.
 - [`BasicAuthenticator`](https://github.com/sbertix/Swiftagram/wiki/BasicAuthenticator) requires _username_ and _password_, and includes support for checkpoints and two factor authentication.